An easy solution for winter dryness

 How a new humidifier can dramatically increase household comfort

-Health benefits of humidifiers
+Wellness benefits of humidifiers

 There are plenty of practical benefits to having a humidifier in your home.
 The proper humidity level can protect hardwood floors from separating or splitting.
 A humidifier prevents static buildup around your house, eliminating those nasty shocks after you walk across the carpet.
 Plus, humidity makes the air in your home feel warmer, so you don’t have to keep cranking up the heat in the winter months — and suffering those extra-high energy bills.

 - More-restful nights.
 People tend to snore more when their sinuses or throats are dry.
 If you’ve noticed your (or your partner’s) snoring getting worse, try adding a humidifier to your bedroom.
-If nothing else, extra moisture in the air will create a drier, cozier environment that will help you feel warmer and contribute to a good night’s sleep.
+If nothing else, extra moisture in the air will create a cozier environment that will help you feel warmer and contribute to a good night’s sleep.

 Finding the sweet spot